tuneinsight/sdk-datasource/pkg/sdk/README.md

 # SDK

-## Data source plugin
+## Data source plugin for the Tune Insight Note

-A GeCo data source plugin extends the data manager to allow clients to query external data sources.
+A TI Note data source plugin extends the data manager to allow clients to query external data sources.
 It exposes operations that can have arbitrary parameters and results, and can potentially output data objects.

 ### How to develop a data source plugin

-A GeCo data source plugin is a [Go plugin](https://pkg.go.dev/plugin) that exposes two variables:
+A TI Note data source plugin is a [Go plugin](https://pkg.go.dev/plugin) that exposes two variables:
 - `DataSourceType` a string (of the type `sdk.DataSourceType`) that identifies uniquely the type of data source.
-- `DataSourcePluginFactory` a function (of the type `sdk.DataSourcePluginFactory`) that can be invoked by GeCo to create a new instance of the data source.
+- `DataSourcePluginFactory` a function (of the type `sdk.DataSourcePluginFactory`) that can be invoked by the TI Note to create a new instance of the data source.

 The factory function `sdk.DataSourcePluginFactory` takes as parameters:
-- `logger` that allows the data source plugin logging to be integrated with the one of GeCo;
+- `logger` that allows the data source plugin logging to be integrated with the one of the TI Note;
-- `config` a map of arbitrary config keys to allow the data source to be configured by GeCo.
+- `config` a map of arbitrary config keys to allow the data source to be configured by the TI Note.

 It returns a data source, which is a struct that implements the interface `sdk.DataSourcePlugin` with the function `Query()`.
 This function takes as arguments: